multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

     ::

-        GIDCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)
+        NodeCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)

-    If the GIDs are not continuous or the models are different, a composite will be created:
+    If the node IDs are not continuous or the models are different, a composite will be created:

     ::